SDGforskning/sdg-strings/README.md

 Currently, we are working on ten of the SDGs: SDGs 1, 2, 3, 4, 7, 11, 12, 13, 14 and 15.
 The project group is responsible for eight of these; an external collaborator from Natural Resources Institute Finland for the other two.
 If you like our method and could consider contributing, you are welcome to get in touch.

-The strings available at this time (Oct 2022) are formatted in Web of Science syntax (and can be run against the Web of Science Core collection from Clarivate); these have "WoS" at the end of the file name.
+The strings available at this time (Feb 2023) are formatted in Web of Science syntax (and can be run against the Web of Science Core collection from Clarivate); these have "WoS" at the end of the file name.
 These are in English.
 While these strings are built for the WoS platform, this work is not affiliated with Web of Science/Clarivate.

-We are currently working on a version in Python which can be run against any list of works in csv format.
-This version will be in English and Norwegian.
+We are releasing a version in Python soon which can be run against any list of works in csv format.
+This will be in English and Norwegian.

 ## What kind of results should I expect when using these strings?